 Hendon A finished in mid-table (6th of 14 teams), with six wins, three draws and four losses (full table).
 The team as a whole has a perfectly even score, with 26 game points for and 26 against, showing that we were right in the middle of the open division in terms of strength!

-In the U1825 division, Hendon B had a more difficult season, with four wins, one draw and ten defeats, finishing close to the bottom of the U1825 division (full table).
+In the U1825 division, Hendon B had a more difficult season, with four wins, one draw and ten defeats, finishing 13th out of 16 teams in the U1825 division (full table).
 We scored 25 game points for and 34 against (with one mutual default).

 This is perhaps not surprising, as we were deliberately not fielding our strongest available team each week; our average grade across all the matches was 1594, against 1636 for our opponents, and we only fielded a player rated above 1825 on four occasions.
 By contrast, many of the other teams in the division were able to field more consistent lineups, with average ratings much closer to the division’s 1825 limit: we faced a team with an average rating over 1700 on seven (out of 15) occasions, while fielding such a lineup ourselves only three times.

 I’m pleased to report that we had a lot of excellent individual performances during the season, with a number of players adapting excellently to the online environment.
 Our top total scorers were Rob Willmoth, David Amior and Alex Leslie, each scoring 6½/12.
 In Rob’s case, this translates to a rating performance of 2263, close to FM strength; Alex and David’s rating performances were 2097 and 1866 respectively.

 Special mention must also go to Savas Marin Stoica, who achieved a perfect score of 4/4!
 It’s excellent to see our strong traditions of junior chess continue.
 The only other person to score over 50% for the A team was myself, with 1½/2 across the two occasions I had to step in as a substitute.